 - Coaching.

-- An access support for the needs of D/deaf, disabled or neurodivergent leaders or those with caring responsibilities.
+- Access budget provision for D/deaf or disabled and neurodivergent leaders or those with caring responsibilities.

 - Central support from the Clore Leadership team.